STUDYING AT APU

 - What is included in the yearly tuition?

-- Tuition at APU covers course and administrative fees.
-Tuition does not cover other expenses such as housing, food, books or transportation.
+Tuition at APU covers course fees.
+Tuition does not cover other expenses such as books, transportation, housing, food, or health insurance.
+In addition, some off-campus programs conducted by APU require a participation fee.
+However, these programs are not required for graduation and are taken voluntarily.

 - What scholarships are available at APU?

-- International students who will obtain a student visa are eligible to apply for the APU Tuition Reduction Scholarship at the time of application.
-There are also External Scholarships available.
-Eligibility and application requirements can be found through the following link: https://admissions.apu.ac.jp/graduate/how_to_apply/external_scholarship/
+International students who will obtain a student visa are eligible to apply for the APU Tuition Reduction Scholarship at the time of application.
+There are also external scholarships available.
+Eligibility and application requirements can be found on the external scholarship page.

 Once you become an APU student, there are other scholarships that you can apply for.
 You will receive more information about these after enrollment.